bridgekitio/frodo/README.md

 or it's just some private code you want to manually execute but not allow external access.

-If the operation has `HTTP OMIT`, Abide will not create an API route for it.
+If the operation has `HTTP OMIT`, Frodo will not create an API route for it.
 It will not appear in your OpenAPI docs or external language clients (like JS and Dart).
 The method *will* still appear in your Go client because we need to satisfy the service